Zahia Dehar: Sex scandal

 In July 2010, Ribéry and Benzema were indicted for "solicitation of minor prostitute", an offence punishable in France by up to three years in prison and a €45,000 fine.
 Another member of the team, Sidney Govou, was also interviewed; however, he avoided prosecution as the investigation revealed that his meeting with Zahia took place after she had reached the age of maturity.

 The mediatization of Dehar started from this case.
 Very quickly, her face was revealed by the media, and many photos of her circulated on the web, making the young woman a real "Internet phenomenon".
 Le Monde initially revealed her name, simply calling her "Zahia D." In May 2010, she gave an interview to Paris Match, which revealed her full name.
 She gave her version of the case and declared, among other things, "I consider myself an escort, but not a prostitute" (providing support services without having sex with the client), and denied having a pimp or belonging to a network.

 The case continued until the mid-2010s.
 In late 2011, the Paris prosecutor asked for a dismissal for Ribéry and Benzema; but in August 2012, nine people were sent back by the investigating judge to the criminal court, including Benzema and Ribéry for "solicitation of minor prostitute".

-On 31 January 2014, Benzema and Ribéry were acquitted by the criminal court of Paris, the court saying they were unaware that Zahia was under age.
+On 31 January 2014, Benzema and Ribéry were acquitted by the criminal court of Paris, the court saying that even assuming sexual acts had occurred, the players were unaware that Zahia Dehar was underage.
 Five other suspects, including Abou Sofiane, who acted as a "matchmaker" between the young woman and footballers, were convicted for procuring.
 Abou Sofiane appealed and published a book in which he claimed his innocence and accused Dehar of having taken advantage of his address book.
 In June 2015, the Court of Appeal confirmed his conviction and he received a heavier sentence.

 Dehar's involvement in the scandal and other acts, such as posting indiscreet photos on Twitter, have earned her the nickname la scandaleuse ("the scandalous one") in the French press.